Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 The plecostomus is one of the best-known fish in the aquarium world, especially among those who have never owned a fish tank.
 This is probably because of the way it grips the sides of the tank with its mouth, scraping up any algae it can find, and making a downright spectacle of itself.
 Many people simply refer to plecos as suckerfish.

 Plecos are voracious consumers of algae, and a great choice if you have a big enough tank.
 However, the common pleco can grow to a foot and a half in length.
 That means it is not a good option for any tank but the largest tanks.
-I would not keep a common pleco in a tank less than 75 gallons.
+I would not keep a common pleco in a tank under 75 gallons.

 Luckily, there are smaller species that may be appropriate.
 Rubber-lip and bristlenose plecos only grow to about seven inches as adults.
 Neither is a good fish for a 10-gallon tank, but you may consider them for a 30-gallon and up.

 A few more considerations when it comes to the plecostomus: whatever species you choose, make sure you supplement its diet with algae wafers and include a piece of driftwood in the tank for rasping.
 Failure to meet their needs can lead to occasional aggression, so beware.